sumeru-26/P-Dilemma-Test-Env/README.md

 2 Tits For Tat - Cooperate on the first two moves.
 Defect if the opponent defects twice in a row.

 Slow TFT - Cooperate on the first two moves.
-If the opponent makes two of the same move, copy, otherwise use their previous move.
+If the opponent makes two of the same move, copy, otherwise use my previous move.

 Majority - Defect if the opponent has defected more than they have cooperated.